-How was business during lockdown?
-Brigad's users shared their stories on how they managed to keep their business afloat and how they anticipated the reopening.
+After so many businesses were affected during lockdown, Brigad's users share their stories on how they managed to keep their business afloat and how they anticipated the reopening.

 ✅ Social distancing: Not a problem according to her, she explains: “we are lucky our kitchen is very large in size meaning the chefs can work far apart from each other, respecting the current 2 metre rule”

-✅ Menu designing: “we designed some new menus for our clients when they finally return to work that incorporate the idea of ‘individually working from your desk’ (rather than buffet style etc)”
+✅ Menu designing: “we designed some new menus for our clients for when they finally return to work.
+It incorporates the idea of ‘individually working from your desk’ (rather than buffet style or similar)”

-1070 kitchen used Brigad regularly for kitchen porter roles and found using external staff helped her to support her business but to relieve her current staff too.
+1070 kitchen used Brigad regularly to find kitchen porters.
+She found that using external staff helped her to support her business and relieve her current staff.